madphysicist/scikit-guess/doc/appendices/reei/translation.rst

    .. include:: /generated/reei/sin-int-data.rst

-While keeping in mind that with more numerous and uniformly distributed :math:`x_k`, coupled with less scattered :math:`y_k` would result in more acceptable fluctuations in the derivatives, we must also remember that a good solution must apply not only to the easy cases, but the hard ones as well.
+While noting that with more numerous and uniformly distributed :math:`x_k`, coupled with less scattered :math:`y_k` would result in more acceptable fluctuations in the derivatives, we must also remember that a good solution must apply not only to the trivial cases, but the difficult ones as well.

 .. _reei3-sec4: